Troubleshoot IAM policies - AWS Identity and Access Management

 Missing JSON version element

 A Version policy element is different from a policy version.
 The Version policy element is used within a policy and defines the version of the policy language.
-A policy version, on the other hand, is created when you make changes to a customer managed policy in IAM.
+In comparison, a policy version is created when you change a customer managed policy in IAM.
 The changed policy doesn't overwrite the existing policy.
 Instead, IAM creates a new version of the managed policy.
 To learn more about the Version policy element see IAM JSON policy elements: Version.
 To learn more about policy versions, see Versioning IAM policies.

 As AWS features evolve, new capabilities are added to IAM policies to support those features.
 Sometimes, an update to the policy syntax includes a new version number.
 If you use newer features of the policy grammar in your policy, then you must tell the policy parsing engine which version you are using.
 The default policy version is "2008-10-17."
 If you want to use any policy feature that was introduced later, then you must specify the version number that supports the feature you want.
 We recommend that you always include the latest policy syntax version number, which is currently "Version": "2012-10-17".
 For example, the following policy is incorrect because it uses a policy variable ${...} in the ARN for a resource.
 But it fails to specify a policy syntax version that supports policy variables (called out in red):